 • Recommended adult vaccines are free — Since 2023, vaccines recommended by the CDC's Advisory Committee on Immunization Practices — including shingles, pneumonia, and others — are covered at no cost-sharing under Part D.

 • Drug price negotiations — Medicare is now negotiating prices directly with drug manufacturers for a set of high-cost drugs.
-The first round of negotiated prices took effect in 2026.
-If you take any of the drugs on the negotiated list, you may already be paying less.
-The list will expand in future years.
-You can check the current list at medicare.gov.
+The first round of negotiated prices took effect in 2026 for 10 drugs including Eliquis, Jardiance, Januvia, Farxiga, and Entresto — all widely used by Medicare beneficiaries for heart disease, diabetes, and other conditions.
+If you take any of these, you may already be paying less.
+The negotiated drug list will expand in future years.
+You can check it at medicare.gov.

 What You Should Do Now